The Probabilistic Gamble:

 Spans are maintained during inserts and deletes by adjusting values in the update array, adding only a constant factor to those operations.

 The result: ZRANK runs in $O(\log n)$ with no extra data structure and no base-layer scan.
-It’s a clean example of augmenting a traversal structure with per-node metadata to unlock a new query type at minimal cost.
+It’s a clean example of augmenting a traversal structure (attaching small pieces of derived metadata to each node) to unlock a new query type at minimal cost.

 Where Skip Lists Are Used